 However, the real high-end touring models are better-suited for more adventurous travel.
 For example, if you’re planning a trip across Lake Michigan (a 16-hour trek) or a there-and-back-again trip to Los Arcos off the coast of Cabo San Lucas.

-Typically, touring kayaks have longer, sleeker hulls than recreational kayaks, more storage, as well a skeg and/or a rudder.
-Mid- and upper-range models tend to feature more comfortable seats, adjustable footrests, and other features that make the kayak much more comfortable to sit in for an entire day of paddling.
+Typically, touring kayaks have longer, sleeker hulls than recreational kayaks, more storage, and a skeg and/or a rudder.
+Mid- and upper-range models tend to feature more comfortable seats, adjustable footrests, and other features that make the kayak much more comfortable for an entire day of paddling.

 Some examples of touring kayak prices:

 Whitewater kayaks are built to be small, speedy, and ultra-maneuverable.
 They have to be both incredibly agile and durable in order to handle the rigors of navigating whitewater rapids.

 However, let’s be honest: whitewater kayakers aren’t as common as recreational paddlers or kayak anglers.
 Typically, whitewater kayak manufacturers are catering to a smaller clientele, which means there are fewer offerings, made of higher-quality materials, and thus tend to cost more.